 RONNIE SIRCAR is a professor of operations research and financial engineering.
 He received his doctorate from Stanford University, and taught for three years at the University of Michigan in the Department of Mathematics before coming to Princeton.
+Ronnie also sits as the Director of Graduate Studies for the center's MFIN program.
 He has received continuing National Science Foundation research grants since 1998.
 He was a recipient of the E-Council Excellence in Teaching Award for his teaching in 2002, 2005, and 2006 and the Howard B. Wentz Jr. Junior Faculty Award in 2003.
 His research interests center on financial mathematics, stochastic volatility models, credit risk, asymptotic and computational methods, portfolio optimization and stochastic control problems, stochastic differential games and energy and commodities markets.

-ROBERT VANDERBE has been a professor in the Department of Operations Research and Financial Engineering since its creation in 1999 and was the chair from 2005-2012.
+ROBERT VANDERBEI has been a professor in the Department of Operations Research and Financial Engineering since its creation in 1999 and was the chair from 2005-2012.
 His research interests focus on algorithms for nonlinear optimization and their application to problems arising in engineering and science.
 Application areas of interest focus mainly on inverse Fourier transform optimization problems and action minimization problems with a special interest in applying these techniques to the design of NASA's terrestrial planet finder space telescope.
 He is an associate editor for Optimization in Engineering, Optimization Methods and Software and Mathematical Programming.
 He is a member of numerous professional societies and is a Fellow of three of them: the American Mathematical Society (AMS), the Society for Industrial and Applied Mathematics (SIAM) and the Institute for Operations Research and Management Science (INFORMS).
 He received his Ph.D. in applied mathematics from Cornell University in 1981.